Bipolar disorder in adults: Psychoeducation and other adjunctive maintenance psychotherapies

 Bipolar disorder is a mood disorder that is characterized by episodes of mania (table 1), hypomania (table 2), and major depression (table 3) .
 The subtypes of bipolar disorder include bipolar I and bipolar II.
 Patients with bipolar I disorder experience manic episodes, and nearly always experience hypomanic and major depressive episodes.
 Bipolar II disorder is marked by at least one hypomanic episode, at least one major depressive episode, and the absence of manic episodes.
 Additional information about the clinical features and diagnosis of bipolar disorder is discussed separately.
 (See "Bipolar disorder in adults: Clinical features" and "Bipolar disorder in adults: Assessment and diagnosis", section on 'Diagnosis'.)

-Psychotherapies that have been studied in randomized trials as adjunctive maintenance treatments for bipolar disorder include [2,3]:
+Psychotherapies that are used as adjunctive maintenance treatment for bipolar disorder include [2,3]:

 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), American Psychiatric Association, Arlington, VA 2013.